-2016/2017 Key Internal Audit planned Inputs for WIASS
+2017/2018 Key Internal Audit planned Inputs for WIASS

-8. A summary of the position is provided at Appendix 1
+10. A summary of the position is provided at Appendix 1

-2016/2017 Key Internal Audit planned Outputs for WIASS
+2017/2018 Key Internal Audit planned Outputs for WIASS

-- 9. During 2016/17 Internal Audit was required to: - Complete twelve systems audits (including critical friend reviews) of which four needed to suitably assist the External Auditor reach their "opinion".
-An additional piece of work was also undertaken at the behest of the Treasurer, and, two reviews were merged.

-- provide sufficient audit resources for other operational areas which assist the Fire Service maintaining/improving its control systems and risk management processes or implementing / reinforcing its oversight of such systems, i.e. provide an on-going consultancy to managers on internal control, for example where system changes are being made; - meet Internal Audit's external work requirements; - achieve a benchmark of delivery for 2016/2017 of all audits as agreed in the operational programme as agreed at the July 2016 Committee. - 10.
+- 11. During 2017/18 Internal Audit was required to: - complete twelve systems audits (including critical friend reviews) of which four needed to suitably assist the External Auditor reach their "opinion". - provide sufficient audit resources for other operational areas which assist the Fire Service maintaining/improving its control systems and risk management processes or implementing / reinforcing its oversight of such systems, i.e. provide an on-going consultancy to managers on internal control, for example where system changes are being made; - meet Internal Audit's external work requirements; - achieve a benchmark of delivery for 2017/2018 of all audits as agreed in the operational programme as agreed at the September 2017 Committee. - 12.
 The majority of audits, on completion, are assigned an assurance using a predefined definition and all reported recommendations are given a priority.
 The audit assurance and recommendation priority is agreed with Management before the final report is published.
 An example of the assurance and priority definitions is provided at Appendix 2 for information.